 The museum is a place of objects.
 The Kunstmuseen Krefeld have been collecting works deriving from its exhibitions and projects since 1897.
 This extensive collection encompassing over 20,000 works presents an extraordinarily large and colorful offering today.
 The dynamism and richness of the holdings of the Kunstmuseen Krefeld are reflected in a new concept for the permanent presentation of the collection: The first floor of the Kaiser Wilhelm Museum is the setting for fifteen multi-perspective presentations that reflect the diversity of the holdings and offer an opportunity to set up individual rooms on specific themes several times a year.
 The Kunstmuseen Krefeld will repeatedly react in a flexible way to current topics and new acquisitions.

-Artists (selection): Arman, Thorvald Bindesböll, Heinrich Campendonk, Max Ernst, Erich Heckel, Alexey Jawlensky, Wassily Kandinsky, Yves Klein, Sol LeWitt, Heinrich Nauen, Helmut Macke, Pablo Picasso, Gerhard Richter, Auguste Rodin, Richard Serra, Karl Schmidt-Rottluff, Moritz von Schwind, Carl Spitzweg, Thomas Struth, Jean Tinguely, Andy Warhol
+Artists (selection): Thorvald Bindesböll, Heinrich Campendonk, Max Ernst, Erich Heckel, Alexey Jawlensky, Wassily Kandinsky, Yves Klein, Gaston La Touche, Sol LeWitt, Heinrich Nauen, Helmut Macke, Claude Monet, Pablo Picasso, Karl Schmidt-Rottluff, Moritz von Schwind, Jacopo Sansovino, Carl Spitzweg, Thomas Struth

 Collection in Motion unites a long-term and simultaneously mobile presence of the collection in a single concept.
 As such, it reflects the diversity of the museum’s holdings and points out different layers of meaning while making highlights of the collection as well as special groups of works equally accessible.